orangejuice/blog/data/activity/book-此生未完成-2011/record.en.md

 ---
-title: Unfinished Life
+title: Unfinished in This Life
-slug: unfinished-life
 category: book
 status: todo
 rating: 0